How we use your information in relation to Electoral Services

 The data controller and their contact details

 The Electoral Registration Officer for South Lakeland District Council is the data controller.
-You can contact us:
+You can contact us by:

-- South Lakeland House, Lowther Street, Kendal, LA9 4DQ
+- post: South Lakeland House, Lowther Street, Kendal, LA9 4DQ

 Paul Mountford is our Data Protection Officer and can be contacted at the same address, or at firstname.lastname@example.org, or by phone on 01539 733 333.